Lannemezan: Organisation of sporting events

-Lannemezan has, up to now, hosted a stage of the Tour de France four times.
-The town is due to do so again in 2015:
+Lannemezan has, up to now, hosted a stage of the Tour de France five times.

 Lannemezan has also hosted the Tour des Pyrénées cycle race several times.

 Media

 Information bulletins, published by the commune, were created and sent to residents during the first term of office of the current PS mayor of the commune, Bernard Plano.
 These bulletins are also associated to newsletters published by the Communauté de communes du Plateau de Lannemezan.

 Radio Festival Lannemezan, a Lannemezan radio station also made its appearance, on 95FM Radio Festival.
 Radio Festival Lannemezan is under the supervision of the association of Festival D'Énergie du Plateau.
 The association which was aimed at the creation of a local radio station, was established in 2002.
 Radio Festival was initially a temporary radio.
 Since August 2006, it received the authority to operate a permanent radio.
 First installed on the premises of another radio (RDC) in the Comminges, after a few setbacks, it returned to Lannemezan and began broadcasting on 16 November 2007 with a brand new team of volunteers.
 The headquarters is still town hall of Lannemezan, with the studio on Rue Alphonse Couget and transmitter on the water tower of the CM 10.
 This enables coverage over all of the Plateau de Lannemezan with a 30 km radius.
 Since late 2007, Radio Festival only works with volunteers (a dozen) and is financed by advertising, a few community grants, benefit evenings and activities, and the membership fees and donations.
 The objective is the promotion of the territory and the people who live there (companies, traders, elected representatives, associations, population).
 It has an obligation to issue at least four hours of programming on Lannemezan and the Plateau every day, through information flashes, meetings, and direct.
 It operates 24 hours a day.
 The station can be listened to, from across the world, through the website: radiofestival-lannemezan.fr.

 A public computer space has been created in Lannemezan, first located at Rue Alsace-Lorraine, it was transferred to the Espace Paul Bert to allow more computers to be available, all for free.

 DTT has been available at Lannemezan since its inception, thanks to the transmitter of the Pic du Midi de Bigorre.
 Internet ADSL broadband is available in the commune, and a fibre optic project is underway which is away from the autoroute.